Skip to content

 If you believe you have found an issue that is not covered by a knowledge base article, you can help DisplayLink find the problem by providing the right information.

-DisplayLink provide a support tool that can check for common issues and gathers up system information, useful to DisplayLink in diagnosing problems.
+DisplayLink provides a support tool that can check for common issues and gathers up the system information, useful to DisplayLink in diagnosing problems.
 Before submitting a bug to DisplayLink, please follow the steps below to provide the right information.

 The support tool produces a zip file containing information stored in plain text.
-The file and log text are not encrypted (apart from the DisplayLink software log files) to allow you to see what data has been collected.
+The data inside is not encrypted (apart from the DisplayLink software log files) to allow you to see what data has been collected.

-• The zip file of information will be saved in a zip file in the current directory.
+3. The archive file with data will be saved in a tar.gz file in the current directory.

-• Close the tool and post your issues with the logs on the DisplayLink forum
+4. Post your issues with the logs on the DisplayLink forum.

 DLSupportTool usage: